“I was wondering … do you believe in God?”

 “I’d like to show that little research to my uncle from Louisiana.”

 “Is he very religious?”

 “He practically lives in church.
 I think he’s a Baptist or something, though, but I don’t know much about the different strands of … Have you decided?”

-“Food, Jacob – I almost haven’t had anything since we left Puno.
-Do you want to be responsible for me dying of starvation?
-If you don’t make up your mind soon, our amigo over there is going to have a fit and kick us out.”
+“Food, Jacob—” I no longer want to hide my irritation.
+“I’ve only had two Snickers and a bottle of that hideous Inca Kola since 6 AM.
+And if you don’t make up your mind soon, our amigo over there is going to have a fit and kick us out.”

 “I hardly think so.
 We seem to be the only ones in his restaurant.”

-I lean back and try not to sigh from relief.
-The owner’s smile widens again and he comes over, greasy, curled notepad in hand.
-I try again not to think too much about Siobhan back in Puno, that I could have been sitting here with her instead of just leaving in the morning without a word.
-Is she disappointed that I left without saying good-bye?
+I try again not to think too much about Siobhan back in Puno, that I could have been sitting here with her instead of just sneaking away in the morning before she even got up.
+Is she disappointed that I left without saying goodbye?

-No. She seemed so carefree, so up-beat … She probably already forgot me.
+She seemed so carefree, so upbeat.
+She probably already forgot about me.
 I really think that she has.

 Yes, I really think she has.